T/4 Andrew J. Napier was born on January 23, 1915, in Breathitt County, Kentucky. He was

 when he wanted the POWs to work faster.
 The POWs also felt he was pretty fair in his treatment of

-was the meanest of the guards and beat men up for no reason.
+meanest of the guards and beat men up for no reason.
 He liked to hit the POWs with the club.
-Any
+Any prisoner

-prisoner who he believed was not working hard enough got knocked over with it.
-Any prisoner who he believed was
+who he believed was not working hard enough got knocked over with it.
+Any prisoner who he believed was not

-not working hard enough got knocked over with it.
-Each morning, after arriving at the farm, the POWs went into a
+working hard enough got knocked over with it.
+Each morning, after arriving at the farm, the POWs went into a tool

 Other POWs worked in rice paddies.
 While working in the fields, the favorite punishment